ahollyer/python-exercises/README.md

 * degree_converter.py - Supply a temperature in Celsius or Fahrenheit and have it converted.
 * caesar_cipher.py - Provide a string and shift key to encrypt or decrypt messages.
 * banner.py - Supply a message and the program will print a banner with your message.
+* guess_game_2.py - Think of a random number, and the program will try to guess your number.

 ---------
 ### To Do's